The Assessment Process Explained

 Prior to a practical assessment, you will be required to sit a written examination to assess your knowledge and understanding of the Highway Code.
 The exam will last for 30 minutes and will consist of 20 multi-choice questions.
 Sixteen questions will need to be answered correctly for a pass.
 There will be a number of different versions of this examination.

 The on-road assessment will last approximately one hour and will be carried out in the form of a role-playing scenario with one of the GoPC assessors acting as your client.
 The scenario will be that you are collecting a high-ranking corporate client for the first time, so bearing in mind that all the core competences of a chauffeur’s role will be tested throughout the practical assessment, you are encouraged to prepare yourself accordingly.
-Preparation should include the provision of any evidence of route planning and information about the destination which you feel is relevant and appropriate to the task.

 Once you have booked your assessment, you will receive detailed information in regards to joining instructions and what you can expect on the day.
-You will also receive details of any locations and venues pertinent to your practical assessment scenario to aid your route planning and general preparation.

 We will expect candidates to be dressed and groomed appropriately for the specific task described above.
 Please take this into account with regards to style, colour and fitting of attire.

-Whether you are using your own vehicle or one provided by LCH or Parkers, the assessor will be looking for both the exterior and interior of the car to be suitably prepared to a standard as would reasonably be expected to undertake the task described above.
+Whether you are using your own vehicle or one provided by LCH or Parkers, (which must be arranged beforehand), the assessor will be looking for both the exterior and interior of the car to be suitably prepared to a standard as would reasonably be expected to undertake the task described above.
 Please note that if using a car provided by LCH or Parkers, you will still be expected to bring with you any items you deem necessary to enhance the preparation of the car and comfort of the client.

 You will need to display an understanding of the legal requirements in relation to roadworthiness and basic maintenance to ensure a chauffeur vehicle is fit for purpose.
 We appreciate part of this requires a familiarly with the vehicle being used on the day so arrangements will be made for candidates to familiarise themselves with the vehicle if using one of LCH or Parkers fleet and timings will take that into account.